 Our mom, Marilyn, has recently been diagnosed with ALS.
 It still doesn't seem real to us and we are not beyond hoping, praying (and bargaining with God) that this may be something else unrelated to ALS.
 Mom has always been fiercely independent and has a house cleaning business and a dog sitting business.
 When these aren't keeping her busy enough (really?) she is working on her beautiful backyard "Garden of Eden."
 This is no surprise to us as we have always known our mom to work 60+ hours her entire life.
 She must have taken literally the old adage, "An idle mind is the devil's playground."

 Last spring (about 6 months ago) I noticed that mom was slurring her speech.
 She seemed nasally and her voice had a different tone to it.
 I called my brother and asked him to check on mom to see if she was drinking during the day.
 Yes, that is what I thought.
-Mom usually has a few drinks after 5:00 in the evening while watching TV or before bed.
+Mom usually had a cocktail after 5:00 in the evening while watching TV or before bed.
 I had never known her to drink during the day, but that is the only thing that crossed my mind.

 Mom's primary physician, Dr. Boyens, began to set up specialty appointments for her.
-ENT, Neurology, etc. and in October the verdict was in...ALS.
+By October Mayo had confirmed our biggest fears...
+It was ALS.